nihpo/SynthHealthData/synthtrial/README.md

 You can download the full [SQLite3 file with 1,000 subjects](/SDTM_1000/SDTM_1000.sqlite3.zip) [26.9 MB]).

-And you can also download individual CSV and SAS files.
+And you can also download individual CSV and SAS files, below.

 <table style="width:100%">
     <tr>